xinjiav3/NileBrownGame/navigation/section/kasm.md

 1. Consulting services for KASM sizing and planning.
 2. IT job skills changing from multiple site "Desktop Technicians" to a centralized cloud "DevOps Engineer".
+3. Size of moonitor, we are assuming Chromebook as sufficient.
+4. This study is based only 1/5 of the CompSci students using AWS KASM Workspaces, Del Norte HS encourages CompSci students to bring and use their own computuer.

 | **Description**                                                                                                      | **Cost/Details**                                                                                          |
 |----------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|